Skip to main content

 Roots and ends

 Every graph has exactly one root node.
 The root is where execution begins.
 From the root, execution follows the connections drawn between nodes, visiting each downstream node and running the operation it defines.
 Every graph also has at least one end node.
 An end node is what captures the final output of the graph.
 A graph without an end node cannot produce a result.
+End nodes are not only required at the top level.
+They are also required inside the subgraphs hosted by nodes such as each, switch, and filter, where each subgraph needs at least one end node to supply its result back to the hosting node.

 Termination